st10082120/ProgPOE/README.txt

 Email = "FarmerGreen@gmail.com"
 Password = "password"

-unfortunatly, issues with git have resulted in some functions no longer working properly
+unfortunatly, issues with git have resulted in some functions no longer working properly, The version uploaded to VClearn may be more accurate

 -----------------------------------------------------------------------------------------------------------------------------------